Apple Crumb Cake

 Cake

-- maple icing, vanilla icing, or caramel icing from apple cinnamon rolls
+• optional: maple icingvanilla icing, or caramel icing from apple cinnamon rolls

 Instructions

-- Make the crumb topping: Mix the brown sugar, granulated sugar, cinnamon, and salt together in a medium bowl.
+2. Make the crumb topping: Mix the brown sugar, granulated sugar, cinnamon, and salt together in a medium bowl.
 Stir in the melted butter.
 Using a fork, lightly mix in the flour until crumbles form.
-Don’t overmix.
+Don’t over-mix.
+Place in the refrigerator or freezer until you need it in step 6.
+Cold crumbs hold their shape in the oven.

-- Using a handheld or stand mixer fitted with a paddle attachment, beat the butter and granulated sugar together on high speed until smooth and creamy, about 2 minutes.
-Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
+4. Using a handheld or stand mixer fitted with a paddle attachment, beat the butter and granulated sugar together on high speed until light and creamy, about 3 minutes.
+(Here’s a helpful tutorial if you need guidance on how to cream butter and sugar.)
+Scrape down the sides and up the bottom of the bowl with a silicone spatula as needed.
 Add the eggs, sour cream, and the vanilla.
 Beat on medium-high speed until combined.
-The mixture may look curdled; that’s ok.
+The mixture will look curdled; that’s ok.
 Scrape down the sides and up the bottom of the bowl as needed.
 With the mixer on low speed, mix in the dry ingredients until smooth.
 Do not overmix.
 The batter will be thick.

-- Spread the batter evenly into prepared baking pan.
-Top evenly with cinnamon apples.
+6. Spread the batter evenly into prepared baking pan.
+Top evenly with cinnamon-coated apples.
 Top with crumb topping.
-Using a rubber spatula or the back of a large spoon, press the crumb topping tightly down into the cake so it sticks.
+Using a silicone spatula or the back of a large spoon, press the crumb topping tightly down into the cake so it sticks.

-- Remove the cake from the oven and set on a wire rack.
+8. Remove the cake from the oven and set on a cooling rack.
 Allow to slightly cool for at least 30-45 minutes before slicing and serving.

 Notes

-- Make Ahead Instructions: Prepare cake through step 7.
+1. Freezing Instructions: Prepare cake through step 8.
 Cover the cake tightly and refrigerate for up to 2 days or freeze up to 3 months.
 Bring to room temperature, add icing if desired, and serve.

-- Sour Cream: Sour cream is a key ingredient in this cake.
-I don’t suggest subbing the sour cream with a liquid– plain full-fat yogurt would work though.
+3. Sour Cream: Sour cream is a key ingredient in this cake.
+I don’t suggest subbing the sour cream with a liquid—plain full-fat yogurt would work though.
 But don’t remove the fat from this cake by using a lower fat yogurt or sour cream alternative.
-Fat = flavor!
-We don’t want to skimp there.

-- Room Temperature: All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
-Read more about the importance of room temperature ingredients.
+5. Room Temperature: All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
+Read more about the importance of room temperature ingredients

 Hello there, just curious do you think this would work with pears?
 Thank you!